TheVisualHub/MembraneFoundry/README.md

 👑 Welcome to the **Membrane Foundry**!

-Unlock the hidden power of your ultimate custom-crafted molecular modeling toolbox! 🛠️ Build, simulate, and decode the mysteries of complex biomembrane systems at the all-atom level or using coarse-grained molecular dynamics.
+Unlock the hidden power of your custom molecular modeling toolbox! 🛠️ Build, simulate, and decode the mysteries of complex biomembrane systems using atomistic or coarse-grained molecular dynamics.
 Elevate your research with a sleek, next-gen platform designed for fearless molecular explorations at the nanoscale.

 ---